IJRR 2026

 Same sensor stack on Spot, configured for repeatable data collection across varied terrains.

-Sensor Specifications
+Specifications

 Sensor Manufacturer Model Topic name Frequency Description